winitzki/scall/tutorial/programming_dhall.md

 For instance, one can define a list of types of kind `Type`, such as `Natural`, `Bool`, and `Text`.
 Separately, one can define a list of types of kind `Type → Type`, such as `Optional` and `List`.
 Those definitions will use similar code, but it will not be possible to refactor them into special cases of a more general kind-polymorphic code.
-(This limitation does not appear to be particularly important for the practical use cases of Dhall.)
+(This limitation does not seem  to be particularly important in practical usage.)

 ### Higher-kinded types